OpenCHAMI/tutorial-2025/Instance_Preparation.md

 WantedBy=multi-user.target
 ```

+> [!NOTE]
+> `minio` makes some network assumptions in this file.
+Change it accordingly to fit your setup or use case.

 ### container registry

 For our OCI container registry, we use the standard docker registry.
 Once again, deployed as a quadlet.